hal-efecan/asyncActionsRedux/README.md

 }

-Loading - E.g - Displays a loading spinner in your component, Data - This would be the list of users
+Loading - E.g - Displays a loading spinner in your component, Data - This would be the list of users,
 Error - Displays an error message to the user

 || ACTIONS ||